koihin/diceandgames/content/post/zverograd-axis.md

 **Hit them Harder:** Applies to primary weapon of range 14 or greater and is not a Special Weapon (Artillery, Laser, etc).
 When the weapon's target is a Vehicle (not Aircraft or Infantry) and is at half or lower than weapon's stated range, gain **Penetrating**.
 Applies to this weapon only.

 (Penetrating: treat target as one armour class lower.)

+## Sigrid Hero Archetype and the Jagdluther
+Sigrid may pilot a normal Jagdluther (15AP) and benefit from her skills with the primary guns.

 ## Platoons
 All platoons are available if you can legally build them.
 You can have multiple platoons in your force (but must always include your Core Platoon).